Erdogan says Turkey will increase military support to Libya if necessary

-ANKARA (Reuters) - Turkey will increase its military support to the internationally recognized government of Libya if necessary and it will evaluate ground, air and marine options, President Tayyip Erdogan said on Sunday.
+ANKARA, Dec 22 (Reuters) - Turkey will increase its military support to the internationally recognised government of Libya if necessary and it will evaluate ground, air and marine options, President Tayyip Erdogan said on Sunday.

 Turkey backs the government of Fayez al-Serraj in Libya, which has been split into rival political and military factions since 2011.
 Ankara has said it could send troops to Libya if the Serraj government makes such a request.
 The two countries also signed a maritime boundaries deal that has enraged Greece.